Dog finally saved after four-day hunt using sausage-dangling drones and kayaks

-Jack Russell finally rescued after four days of being seen on dangerous mud flats and major roads in Havant and Farlington
+Jack Russell dog finally rescued after four days search featuring sausage-dangling drones, police and kayaks in Havant and Farlington

 A BELOVED pet dog has finally been reunited with its family after a massive search involving police, kayaks and even a pair sausage-dangling drones.